 2) Mobile phones must be switched off on school premises.

-If a pupil is seen using a mobile phone for any reason on school premises, or if the phone ‘goes off’ whilst on premises, it will be confiscated and given to a Deputy Headteacher.
-Parents & carers will be informed before the end of the school day.
+If a pupil is seen using a mobile phone for any reason on school premises, or if the phone ‘goes off’ whilst on premises, it will be confiscated and given to a Deputy Headteacher or stored in the school office.